langoleer/coverslider/README.md

 Thumbnails may also be added in future releases for navigation below the slider.

-Other future updates include themes for next/previous navigation links
+Other future updates include themes for next/previous navigation links, load/timer bar.